Are you worried about mosquitos in Portugal?

 Mosquitoes are capable of biting through clothes, however the fabric of the clothing will still offer some level of protection from bites.
 The thickness and weave of the fabric helps to determine how much protection it offers.
 Generally, loose-weave and light fabrics don’t offer much protection, whereas tighter weaves and thicker fabrics can provide a greater level of protection against mosquito bites.

-Are There Mosquitos in Portugal?
+Are There Mosquitoes in Portugal?
 The Wrap-Up

 Portugal is full of rich culture and unique experiences – don’t let pesky mosquitos ruin your fun!
 With proper precautionary measures like those recommended above you can enjoy all this beautiful country has to offer without worrying about itchy welts or pesky insects!